 Avoid the really cheap bats (less than £10).
 They’re cheap for a reason – they’re not very good!
 They have poor control, you’ll find it difficult to spin the ball and they won’t help you develop good technique.

 But you don’t need to spend loads either.
 You can get some very good starter bats for £20-£40 on Amazon.
 And because it’s Amazon, you can read lots of user reviews too.
 Below are some recommendations, but do your own research too.
-There are lots of table tennis shops and all will have starter bats for sale.
+There are lots of online table tennis shops and all will have starter bats for sale.
 On their websites look for ‘pre-assembled’, ‘ready-made’ or ‘complete’ bats.